Andrea Riseborough: Oscar nomination to be reviewed by Academy

 The Academy Board of Governors has indicated the issue will be part of the agenda at their next meeting on Tuesday (31 January), after the awards body was reportedly inundated with calls and e-mails regarding the actress's inclusion.

-In a statement on Friday, the Academy said their goal to ensure was the awards competition is "conducted in a fair and ethical manner".
-The body said it wanted to "ensure that no guidelines were violated" and examine "whether changes to the guidelines may be needed in a new era of social media and digital communication".
+In a statement on Friday, the Academy said their goal was to ensure the awards competition is "conducted in a fair and ethical manner".
+The body said it wanted to confirm that "no guidelines were violated" and examine "whether changes to the guidelines may be needed in a new era of social media and digital communication".

 The issue of whether Academy rules were broken by some of those advocating for Riseborough comes down to a few specific posts which not only championed her, but also made reference to her competitors - something which is strictly forbidden.